victorbr2/Power-up-Manager/docs/index.md

 ### Introduction

-First of all before implementing our power up manager, I'll do a brief introduction about power up's, what they are, types of them, distictions between them and good/bad examples that we can find in videogames.
+First of all before implementing our power up manager, I'll do a brief introduction about power up's, what they are, types of them, the distictions between them and good/bad examples that we can find in videogames.

 ### Power Up's

 Any regular player, should have an idea of what are power up's, we can find a generic description about power up's and it's defined as an object that empowers the character giving him extra abilities for a period of time.
-This definition can be applied by most of the videogames, but we could maybe chage a bit this description, why?
+This definition can be applied by most of the videogames, but we could maybe change a bit this description, why?
 I'll explain it on the next point, types of power up's.

 #### Types of power up's

-Like the definition I've quoted before, regular videogame players should know the types of power up's that can be found in videogames, but I find it usefull to remind them, maybe could be some you didn't think of.
+Like the definition I've quoted before, regular videogame players should know the types of power up's that can be found in videogames, but I find it useful to remind them, maybe could be some you didn't think of.

 We can distinguish the different power up's according to the ability they give.